ox-vgg/wise/docs/Install.md

 - Using Python's virtual environment [venv](https://docs.python.org/3/library/venv.html)
 - Install WISE to use only CPU (e.g. on machines without a GPU or GPU with insufficient memory)

+See the [User Guide](UserGuide.md) to test the visual search capability of the WISE software tool.

 ## Option 1: Installation using conda / mamba

 Using the conda tool, the WISE software dependencies can be installed as follows.
 Please note: